apache/geode/Troubleshooting-CPU.md

 ##Action
 Determining that there is a CPU issue is one thing.
 Finding the source of the issue is another.
-One thing that can be done is to dump the Java VM threads using the linux operating system *'kill -3'* command as shown below.
+One thing that can be done is to dump the JVM threads using the operating system *'kill -3'* command as shown below.
 These dumps will show you how many threads there are and what each thread is doing.
 Often, you'll find application issues by examining these thread dumps.
 Note that the *'-3'* signal will not terminate the VM; it just dumps the thread stacks.

 	kill -3 22523